JAremko/docker-emacs/README.md

 #### Why?
-  - Reap the benefit of Emacs and other GNU/Linux tools on Windows/MacOS machines
+  - Reap the benefits of Emacs and other GNU/Linux tools on Windows/MacOS machines
   - Use [docker hub](https://hub.docker.com/) to auto-build your environment and store full backups for free
   - Build once and work with the same development environment everywhere
   - Run untrusted/risky code in the tunable sandbox with CPU/network/disk quotas